builderweb3/sevnpowswap-ui/README.md

 # Powswap UI

-Powswap is the first Uniswap UI on ETHW, the Ethereum PoW fork.
+Powswap is the first Uniswap UI on ETHW, the Ethereum PoW fork hosted by mL Ace on SevnDex.